gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-1/main.typ

                      (name|simple-name|simple|same ?overrider-name ?inv-name)))))
     ```,
   ),
-  caption: [Checks the body of the template-method to see if the overrider method is invoced in the body of the method.],
+  caption: [Checks the body of the template-method to see if the overrider method is invoked in the body of the method.],
 ) <is-algorithm-step>